isarachol/EC535_FINAL_PROJECT/README.md

-Half-wlkaing man is the project aimming to develop a bipedel robots haing an ability to follow the selected object with safe distance.
-The steup instruction can be found below:
+Half-walking man is a project aiming to develop a bipedal robot having the ability to follow the selected object at a safe distance.
+The setup instruction can be found below:

+**Repo Structure**
+"main" branch
+- CAD: directory containing STL files used to create this robot
+- src: directory containing all final source codes and their Makefiles
+  - laptop: contains object-detection code in cpp, which is meant to be implemented on a laptop
+  - ul: contains userspace code which receives commands from the laptop code
+  - km: contains kernel module code, which receive commands from userspace program and implements distance sensor and servo motors controls.

+"burnt" branch is for development

 **Create Local Network**
 - First you need to assign IP address using Interface Configuration to Laptop using Beagle Bone's ethernet IP address